Fictional farm. Real management logic.

 Consistent conversation

-Why the agent improves when it lives around the work instead of only visiting occasionally.
+Why the agent gets better when it lives around the work rather than only visiting occasionally.
+How exposure to context compounds over time.

 OpenClaw